mgoldcoin/mgold/en/technical-details/sponsored-fee.md

 A fee for a sponsor is payable in WAVES only.
 The fee for this transaction is fixed and equal to 1.0 WAVES.

 #### Fee for miner in WAVES
-The total **miner's fee in WAVES for transactions** with a fee in sponsored (after sponsorship activation) can be compute by this formula:
+The total **miner's fee in WAVES for transactions** with a fee in sponsored assets can be compute by this formula:
 ```
     feeInWaves = assetFee * feeUnit / sponsorship
 ```